 This report simply details the method I used to get PySZG working with our current Syzygy version on Mac OS X 10.5.
 I'm not claiming that this is a great way to do it - but as of today it's the only way I've found.
-This setup uses Python 2.3 and SWIG 1.3.21, with the Wii Syzygy 1.1 that has been patched for the darwin kernel.
-There seems to be some path issues which require that the core Syzygy dynamic libraries (.dylib) be located in the same directory as the python executable, though there is probably a simple fix to this.
+This setup uses Python 2.3 and SWIG 1.3.21, with the Wii Syzygy 1.1 that has been patched for the Mac OSX 10.5 Darwin kernel.
+There seems to be some path issues which require that the core Syzygy dynamic libraries (\.dylib) be located in the same directory as the python2.3 executable, though there is probably a simple fix to this.